 One year after the introduction of a new tractor to the market, the engineering manager asks your team to review the product.
 Your task is to find ways to improve the design while trying to maintain or reduce the cost of the product.
 You must use facts and data to prove that the changes will improve the product.
-Finally, you must write a short report (5 pages maximum) to convince the management group that the team's updates have given them a better product to market.
+Finally, you must write a short report convince the management group that the team's updates have given them a better product to market.
+Report should be no more than 5 pages in length, not including the cover page described in Section 7.0.